Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns

 Use other indicators: Since the candlestick is not standalone, thus one can use other indicators like the Supertrend indicator to confirm the signal.

-Once the Gravestone Doji is confirmed, think of entering a short position.
+Plan the Trade: Once the gravestone doji is confirmed, think of entering a short position.
 Place a stop-loss order above the high of the Gravestone Doji to limit potential loss.

 The image above shows the Dragonfly doji candlestick pattern.
 The dragonfly is like the bullish version of the Gravestone Doji mentioned above.